Roman Zvarych: Emigration to Ukraine and political career

 In the 2014 Ukrainian parliamentary election Zvarych was a candidate of Petro Poroshenko Bloc; placed 82nd on the electoral list.
 But the party only won 63 seats on the electoral list; hence he was not (re-)elected into parliament.
-But he returned to parliament nevertheless on 15 March 2018 to take the place of Valery Pakzkan who was just elected head of the Accounting Chamber of Ukraine.
+He returned to the Verkovna Rada nevertheless on 15 March 2018 to take the place of Valery Pakzkan after the latter's election as head of the Accounting Chamber of Ukraine.